-This page requires a reasonably modern HTML5 browser with
+This page requires a reasonably modern HTML5 browser

 If this message is not soon replaced by an interactive 3D model,